-FOL's free weekly Liberia e-mail news service goes to 1,490 individuals and organizations and continues to bring the latest news from Liberia to those who subscribe through FOL’s website.
-FOL membership is not required.
+In its 23rd year, FOL’s e-mail news service goes to over 1,500 individuals and organizations and continues to bring the latest news from Liberia to those who subscribe through FOL’s website.
+Membership is not required.

 FOL held three events with over 450 participants during the 50th Peace Corps Anniversary Celebration in Washington, DC in September, 2011.
 Speakers included U.S. Ambassador Linda Thomas-Greenfield, Liberian Ambassador William V.S.
 Bull, Sr., Peace Corps Deputy Director Carrie Hessler-Radelet and Liberian Vice President Joseph N. Boakai.